 A medical mystery of the spine, scoliosis is characterized by an abnormal twist or sideways S- or C- shaped curvature of the backbone.
 The condition ranges from mild to severe.
-It can strike at any age, but usually sets-in early in life, at the age of 10-15.
+It can strike at any age, but it usually sets in early in life, at the age of 10-15.
 In severe cases, surgery may be recommended.

 The main cause of scoliosis is unknown.
 However, there are four widely recognized patterns associated with the condition that patients and candidates can utilize to alleviate the pain and even prevent the condition from occurring for the general public.